wellcomecollection/docs/rfcs/044-sierra-series/sierra-series-updated/README.md

 ### subPart property name

-$g - Related parts and $v Volume/Sequential designation are used in the Sierra data.
-Giving them the same name in the API is simpler than having two different names, forcing a client to first try one then the other or look at one property if the parent is a Series and another one if the parent is a Work or Unknown.
+The subfields `$g - Related parts` and `$v Volume/Sequential designation` are used in the Sierra data in 773/774 and 440/490/830 fields, respectively.
+Giving them a commonname in the API is simpler than having two different names, forcing a client to first try one then the other or look at one property if the parent is a Series and another one if the parent is a Work or Unknown.